jlgerber/rustclass/lesson_02.md

 let level = Level::Shot;
 assert_eq!(level,Level::Shot);
 ```
-Ok, well there is nothing particuary exotic there, eh?
+Ok, well there is nothing particularly exotic there, eh?
 Kind of run of the mill.
 But wait, there's more.
 Because each variant is not limited to a simple name.
 Each variant may be a struct or a tuplestruct as well.

 ```rust
 pub enum Level {